GabeScott/standard-works-vault/General Conference/2020 October - The Culture of Christ.md

 # The Culture of Christ

-*By William K. Jackson - Of the Seventy*
+By Elder William K. Jackson - *Of the Seventy*

 *Given in the October session of the 2020 General Conference*

+>*We can cherish the best of our individual earthly cultures and be full participants in the eternal culture that comes from the gospel of Jesus Christ.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2020/10/27jackson?lang=eng)